Head of Scholarly Communication

 - Hollister, C. (Ed.).
 (2010).
 Best practices for credit-bearing information literacy courses.
 Chicago: Association of College and Research Libraries.

 - Vandegrift, M., & Hollister, C. Preface: Access is praxis.
 (2023).
 In M. Bonn, J. Bolick, & W. Cross (Eds.), Scholarly communication librarianship and open knowledge (pp. ix-x).
 Chicago: Association of College and Research Libraries.

 - Hollister, C. (2012).
 Rising temperatures: The politics of information.
 In Herreid, C.F., Schiller, N.A., & Herreid, K.F.
 (Eds.), Science stories: Using case studies to teach critical thinking (pp. 253-259).
 Arlington, VA: National Science Teachers Association.

 - Hollister, C. (2008).
 Making the case for enhanced learning: Using case studies in a credit-bearing library course.
 In Connor, E. (Ed.), An introduction to instructional services in academic libraries (pp. 95-105).
 New York: Haworth.

 - Hollister, C. (2005).
 A new approach to information literacy: Reaching out to student services.
 In D. Biggs (Ed.), Library instruction: Restating the need, refocusing the response (pp. 105-108).
 Ann Arbor: Eastern Michigan University by Pierian Press.

-Current research interests: critical information literacy, scholarly publishing in the library field, open educational resource-based instruction, and social justice in professional practice
+Current research interests: critical information literacy, scholarly publishing, open access publishing, open educational resources, open pedagogical practices, and social justice in professional practice